apankrat/nullboard/README.md

 The name also happens to abbreviate to [NB](https://en.wikipedia.org/wiki/Nota_bene), which I think is a nice touch.

+## Run with docker

+Run Nullboard in a docker container using `docker-compose build && docker-compose up -d`

 ## Dead simple

 * Single-page web app - just one HTML file, an ancient jQuery package and a webfont pack.